Sustainability is dead – true or false?

 Your open APIs and other digital interfaces can slash the cost of collaboration and speed up innovation.
 So, fling your doors open and share your tools with others.
 We call this engineering your own luck to seize unexpected opportunities.

-Mark Greeven is Professor of Management Innovation and Strategy, and Dean of Asia.
-At IMD he co-directs the Building Digital Ecosystems program and is responsible for the school’s activities and outreach across China.
-Greeven is a founding member of the Business Ecosystem Alliance.
-Drawing on two decades of experience in research, teaching, and consulting in China, Greeven explores how to organize innovation in a turbulent world.
+Mark Greeven is Professor of Management Innovation and Dean of Asia at IMD, where he co-directs the Building Digital Ecosystems program and the Strategy for Future Readiness program, and the Future-Ready Enterprise program, which is jointly offered with MIT.
+Drawing on two decades of experience in research, teaching, and consulting in China, he explores how to organize innovation in a turbulent world.
+Greeven is responsible for the school’s activities and outreach across Asia and is a founding member of the Business Ecosystem Alliance.
 He is ranked on the 2023 Thinkers50 list of global management thinkers.

 LEGO® Chair Professor of Management and Innovation at IMD

 Howard Yu, hailing from Hong Kong, holds the title of LEGO® Professor of Management and Innovation at IMD.
 He leads the Center for Future Readiness, founded in 2020 with support from the LEGO Brand Group, to guide companies through strategic transformation.
 Recognized globally for his expertise, he was honored in 2023 with the Thinkers50 Strategy Award, recognizing his substantial contributions to management strategy and future readiness.
-At IMD, Howard directs the Strategy for Future Readiness and Business Growth Strategies programs.
+At IMD, Howard Yu co-directs the Strategy for Future Readiness program and the Future-Ready Enterprise program, which is jointly offered with MIT.

 Research fellow at the Global Center for digital business transformation

-Jialu Shan is a research fellow at the TONOMUS Global Center for Digital and AI Transformation, and an associate research director at the Center for Future Readiness at IMD Business School.
+Jialu Shan is a research fellow at the Global Center for Digital and AI Transformation, and an associate research director at the Center for Future Readiness at IMD Business School.
 Her research areas include digital business transformation, business model innovation and new practices, and corporate governance practices.
 She is particularly interested in the Asian market.
 Jialu has a PhD in economics (management) from the Faculty of Business and Economics at the University of Lausanne.
 Before joining IMD she worked as a lecturer at the International Hotel School of César Ritz Colleges in Brig, Switzerland.

-10 October 2024 • by George Kohlrieser in Brain Circuits
+January 23, 2026 • by Julia Binder in Brain Circuits

-9 October 2024 • by Jennifer Jordan in Brain Circuits
+January 21, 2026 • by Sophie Bacq in Brain Circuits

-8 October 2024 • by Jennifer Jordan in Brain Circuits
+January 15, 2026 • by Bülent Gögdün in Brain Circuits

 Explore first person business intelligence from top minds curated for a global executive audience